BorisHrzenjak/alexandria/README.md

 This extension uses:
 - Chrome's Storage API for data persistence
-- Vanilla JavaScript for functionality
+- Vanilla JavaScript for functionality, including:
+  - `openrouter-api.js` for OpenRouter API communication
+  - `markdown-parser.js` for Markdown rendering
 - CSS variables for theming
 - JSON import/export for data portability